stuartjwright/only-connect/README.md

 ## Implementation

-The game logic and backend are written in Python, and the frontend is written in React.
-Each part of the application has a Dockerfile, and at the root of the project is a `docker-compose.yml` file.
-Run `docker-compose up --build` to launch application.
+The game logic was initially written in Python, with the React frontend sending requests to the Python REST API on each guess, but it was later refactored to allow for offline play, with all game logic now client-side.
+All application code is therefore in the `frontend` sub-directory, with the `backend` directory now containing redundant code.